cmartinezal/Pascal-s-Triangle/README.md

 ## Getting Started

 Let's start to use this project.\
-There is a python file with the code and a Jupyter Notebook to visualize the code execution in directly your browser.
+There is a python file with the code and a Jupyter Notebook to visualize the code execution in your browser.

 ### Prerequisites

-Python must be installed.
+Python 3 must be installed.

 ### Installation